mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 $mpdf->PDFXauto = true; // Overrides warnings making changes when possible to force PDFX-1a compliance
 {% endhighlight %}

-<p>The following issues will cause a warning message when you try to generate a PDFX file:</p>
+The following issues will cause a warning message when you try to generate a PDFX file:

 <table class="table"> <thead>
 <tr>
 <td>Problem detected</td>